enso-org/enso/README.md

   <b>DEVELOPMENT HAS MOVED TO <a href="https://github.com/luna/enso">ENSO</a> WHICH IS THE 2.0 VERSION OF LUNA</b>
 </h1>
 <p align="center">
-  <b>If you want to add GitHub star to the project, add it to this repo.
-We will migrate Enso repo to this one in the future!</b>
+  <b>If you want to add a GitHub star to this project, please add it to that repo instead!</b>
 </p>

 <p align="center">